Beamline& Endstation

 Optical performance

-The optical performance of XTM beamline is primarily relied on the objective lens-coupled microscope and the chipset of PCO.edge 5.5 camera.
-The field of view (FOV) and expected pixel size contributed by the available objective lens including 2X, 5X, 10X and 20X are listed in the table.
+The optical performance of the XTM beamline primarily depends on the objective lens-coupled microscope and the chipset of the Andor NeO 5.5 camera.
+The table lists the field of view (FOV) and the expected pixel size provided by the available objective lenses, which include 2X, 5X, 10X, and 20X.